Elderly people exercising via internet video

 Bridging the digital divide

-The GOALD (Generating Older Active Lives Digitally) project will examine how to design and deliver digital resources to provide and engage older people in structured activity programmes and improve health and wellbeing.
+The GOALD (Generating Older Active Lives Digitally) project examined how to design and deliver digital resources to provide and engage older people in structured activity programmes and improve health and wellbeing.
+One of the outputs of GOALD was a toolkit for SMEs to aid design.

-Led by the University of Stirling’s Centre for Environment, Heritage and Policy with support from the Centre of Health Technology at the University of Plymouth, we have partnered with seven community groups based locally (Active Stirling, Sports Heritage Scotland, iSight Cornwall, Hearing Loss Cornwall, Devon and Cornwall South Asian Society, Nudge and Cornwall Rural Community Charity) and three nationally (Generations Working Together, ukactive and Sporting Heritage), as well as 12 care homes, to create intergenerational co-production groups made up of older and younger participants.
-Over the course of the project, the multidisciplinary research team will work with the different groups to explore use and design of digital resources and assistive technologies.
-The project will include:
+Led by the University of Stirling’s Faculty of Social Sciences’ with support from the Centre for Health Technology at the University of Plymouth, we partnered with seven community groups based locally (Active Stirling, Sports Heritage Scotland, iSight Cornwall, Hearing Loss Cornwall, Devon and Cornwall South Asian Society, Nudge and Cornwall Rural Community Charity) and three nationally (Generations Working Together, ukactive and Sporting Heritage), as well as 12 care homes, to create intergenerational co-production groups made up of older and younger participants.
+The multidisciplinary research team worked with different groups to explore use and design of digital resources and assistive technologies.
+The project included:

-• user testing technologies – participants will feedback on their experiences of using VR equipment, gaming and fitness wearables
+• user testing technologies – participants giving feedback on their experiences of using VR equipment, gaming and fitness wearables

 • social VR walking – care home residents virtually walking with younger participants